dart-archive/www.dartlang.org/src/site/tools/download.markdown

   * [pub](/tools/pub/) - the Dart package manager
   * [docgen](docgen/) - the API documentation generator

+Note that if you choose the à la carte option you have less to download, but you will occasionally need to perform a manual update when new versions of Dart are released.

+After downloading the software that you need, you may want to customize your IDE or text editor by [downloading a plugin](more_downloads.html) that supports Dart.

 <p class="os-choices">
 {% include downloads/_sdk.html buttonclass="btn btn-primary btn-lg" %}
 </p>